avra-me/temp-landing-page/content/experience/cards/2021-09-27-full-stack-software-engineer.md

   ##### *Last Yard* Full-Stack Software Engineer

   Last Yard builds software solutions for the largest retailers in Australia and around the world.

-  My role involves researching and developing customer-centric solutions for emerging technologies in the retail space including;
+  My role involves researching and developing customer-centric solutions for emerging technologies in the retail space using a wide tech stack including;
+  - NodeJS Microservices

+  - React

-  - Digital Shelf Strips
+  - Django

-  - Electronic Shelf Labeling
+  - Docker

-  - Canva-Like App for Retailers
 featured: true
 ---
 Last Yard builds software solutions for the largest retailers in Australia and around the world.
-My role involves researching and developing customer-centric solutions for emerging technologies in the retail space including;

-* Digital Shelf Strips
-* Electronic Shelf Labeling
-* Canva-Like App for Retailers
+My day-to-day responsibilities involved the following technologies;
+- NodeJs Microservices
+- React/Redux/Typescript Frontend
+- Django
+- Docker (Swarm)

+Achievements:
+- Reduced Average Time-To-Render by more than 60x (over an hour, down to 1 minute)
+- Supported Sales activities in a successful demo/pilot worth > 10,000 MRR.
+- Championed and successfully transitioned the development environment to a docker-based architecture.

 **More content coming soon**